Keighley Cougars: The 1980s

 100 years of rugby at Lawkholme Lane was celebrated during the 1985–86 season.
 With mounting debts and a ground in need of investment in light of the Taylor Report.
 In October 1985 Keighley were served a winding-up order by Inland Revenue, which was avoided only by selling the cricket field for a reported £30,000 and the training pitch for £65,000.
 Keighley for the second time in three years finished the season in the second from bottom position of the second division and had taken some heavy defeats along their way.
 These included the worst ever defeat 2–92 away to Leigh.
 These poor results affected attendances and Keighley's record for the lowest gate was broken twice.
 First against Workington Town on 23 April when the crowd was just 386 and again on 7 May against Whitehaven when only 355 turned up to witness the 0–16 defeat.
 Peter Roe took over as coach mid-way through the season following the sudden death of Geoff Peggs and the results improved temporarily.
 Roe left the following year.

-Lawkholme Lane was sold in the late 1980s to the Co-op for approximately £10,000 and leased back to the club.

 The 1987–88 season saw a recovery on the field, attributed to the signing of experienced players Trevor Skerrett, Gary Moorby and Brenden White.
 Attendances increased, averaging 951 in the league and a 2–16 defeat to Widnes in the second round of the Challenge Cup drew a crowd of 4,358 watched Keighley lose 2–16.
 Keighley finished in eighth position, winning 15 from 28 games and eventually lost to league leaders Oldham, 24–34 in the end of season play-offs.

 The 1988–89 season was another year of consolidation.
 Keighley again completed the season in eighth position, winning 16 from 28 games.
 The average attendance again increased by 135 to 1,193, the best since the 1981–82 season.

 For the 1989–90 season Colin Dixon moved up onto the board of directors and Les Coulter took over as head coach.
 The season featured a run of eleven matches with only two victories.
 Keighley finished the season 19th out of 21 clubs and winning only 6 games out of 28.